networknt/light-rfcs/light-4j/0006-config-injection-guidance.md

    2. Inject from system environment first, then inject from "values.yaml". mode code "1"
    3. Inject from "values.yaml" first, then override with the values in the system environment. mode code "2"

+  * Support Types
+   The values to be injected can be String, List, Map.

 ### Motivation